decompals/decompedia/compilers/ido.md

 title: IDO
 description:
 published: true
-date: 2025-01-20T01:50:15.092Z
+date: 2025-02-02T11:20:49.135Z
 tags:
 editor: markdown
 dateCreated: 2024-11-25T18:43:22.157Z
 ---

-IDO (IRIS Development Option) by SGI was used by developers that developed games on SGI hardware (e.g. Rare, DMA).
+IDO (IRIS Development Option) by SGI was used by developers creating games on SGI hardware, including studios like Rare and DMA.

-Whilst there are many versions of IDO, at the time of writing, only **2** versions appear to have been used for N64 development; IDO 5.3 and IDO 7.1.
+While multiple versions of IDO exist, only **two** versions appear to have been used for N64 development: **IDO 5.3** and **IDO 7.1**.

 ## Running IDO
-Because IDO is a compiler written for the IRIX platform, it does not run on modern development computers.
-For early decomp projects like SM64 and most of OOT, IDO was run through [qemu](https://www.qemu.org/), an emulation layer.
-However, the overhead of qemu was slow, it required development of a separate fork of qemu, and it only worked on Linux and MacOS.
+Since IDO is a compiler designed for the IRIX platform, it does not run natively on modern machines.
+Early decompilation projects, such as *Super Mario 64* and most of *Ocarina of Time*, relied on running IDO through [QEMU](https://www.qemu.org/), an emulation layer.
+However, this approach had several drawbacks:

+- **Slow execution** due to emulation overhead
+- **Limited platform support**, as it only worked on Linux and macOS
+- **Additional maintenance**, requiring a custom fork of QEMU

 ### Recomp
-Later on, community member Emil began working on statically recompiling IDO, which yielded a faster executable that could be run on any modern system.
-This project eventually became mature enough to the point that it is the main way of running IDO for most projects today.
+To improve performance and portability, community member **Emil** began working on statically recompiling IDO ("recomp").
+This effort produced a significantly faster executable that could be compiled to run on any modern system.
+Today, this recompiled version is the primary way IDO is used in most decompilation projects.

-The recomp project can be found [here](https://github.com/decompals/ido-static-recomp), and releases available [here](https://github.com/decompals/ido-static-recomp/releases).
+The recomp project can be found [here](https://github.com/decompals/ido-static-recomp), with releases available [here](https://github.com/decompals/ido-static-recomp/releases).

 ### Decomp
-The "holy grail" of understanding and being able to recompile a binary is to decompile it, and that holds true for IDO.
-An effort to decompile IDO has begun.
-A notable difference in this decomp compared to others is that, despite much of the compiler being written in C, there is a fair amount of Pascal as well.
-This probably is the first matching decomp project for Pascal.
+The "holy grail" of reverse engineering a binary is full decompilation, and that applies to IDO as well.
+A decompilation effort is currently underway.
+Unlike most other decompilation projects, a significant portion of IDO is written in **Pascal**, alongside C. This makes it one of the first matching decompilation projects for Pascal.

-The matching decomp project can be found [here](https://github.com/decompals/ido-matching-decomp).
+The matching decompilation project can be found [here](https://github.com/decompals/ido-matching-decomp).

 ## Projects using this compiler